What Counts as Service Hours?

 - On-Campus Opportunities

-- On-campus service opportunities directly benefit Oklahoma State University or is physically conducted on Oklahoma State University’s campus.
+- On-campus service opportunities directly benefit Oklahoma State University or are physically conducted on Oklahoma State University’s campus.

 - Examples of on-campus service include but are not limited to:

-- Hours spent working in a research lab
+- Hours spent working in a research lab, must be unpaid and not count for class credit.

 - SGA Sustainability Game Day Recycling

 - Serving as an ambassador for your college (ex.
-CASNR Ambassadors)
+CASNR Ambassadors), unpaid position.

 - On-campus events such as Fanfare of Lights, OSU Up Close, etc.